Rookout/rookout-training/configure-rookout-sdk.md

 This section of the workshop will take you through how to setup the [Rookout SDK](https://docs.rookout.com/docs/python-setup.html) in a sample Python [Flask](https://www.palletsprojects.com/p/flask/) application.
 The application is a simple web based To-Do app which allows you to add and delete items from a list.
 In this case, we're going to be running the application locally, but Rookout can work anywhere you have your application deployed including **Test** and **Production** environments.

-In this case we'll be using Python, but Rookout also supports Node.js, Java, and .NET.
+In this case we'll be using Python, but Rookout also supports Node.js, any JVM based language including Java, and .NET.
 For more details on the setup process for other languages, visit the Rookout documentation available at https://docs.rookout.com

 Let's get started: